auphong2707/machine-translation-en-vi/README.md

 - *vi*: The corresponding Vietnamese sentence.
 - *source*: The source from which this example is taken.

-# Embedding
-## One-hot encoding
-**One-hot encoding** is a technique used to convert categorical data into a binary vector format, where each category is represented as a unique vector with all elements set to 0 except for the one that corresponds to the category, which is set to 1.
-This is commonly used in machine learning models to represent categorical variables, making them easier to process.

-### Example
-Suppose we have three categories: `apple`, `banana`, and `cherry`.

-- Assign each category an index:
-  - `apple` = 0
-  - `banana` = 1
-  - `cherry` = 2

-- Using **one-hot encoding**, each category is converted into a binary vector:
-  - `apple`: `[1, 0, 0]`
-  - `banana`: `[0, 1, 0]`
-  - `cherry`: `[0, 0, 1]`

-### Use Case
-For a dataset where the `fruit` column contains `apple`, `banana`, and `cherry`, instead of storing the text, you can use one-hot encoded vectors to represent each value.
-This makes the data suitable for input into machine learning algorithms that require numerical input.
-## Word2Vec

-**Word2Vec** is a popular algorithm used to create vector representations of words.
-It transforms words into dense vectors of fixed size, where semantically similar words are mapped to nearby points in the vector space.
-This technique captures the context of words based on their surrounding words in a sentence, making it useful for various natural language processing tasks.

-### How It Works

-Word2Vec operates using two main architectures:

-1. **Continuous Bag of Words (CBOW)**: This model predicts the target word based on its context (the surrounding words).
-For example, given the context words "The" and "sat," it predicts the target word "cat" in the sentence "The cat sat on the mat."

-2. **Skip-gram**: This model does the opposite of CBOW.
-It uses the target word to predict the context words.
-For instance, given the target word "cat," it aims to predict the surrounding words "The," "sat," "on," and "the."

-### Example

-Suppose we have the following sentences:

-- "The cat sat on the mat."
-- "Dogs are great pets."

-Using Word2Vec, we can generate vector representations for the words:

-- `cat`: `[0.12, 0.45, -0.78, ...]`
-- `dog`: `[0.34, -0.56, 0.12, ...]`
-- `great`: `[0.67, -0.14, 0.85, ...]`

-Each word is represented as a dense vector that captures its meaning and context relative to other words.

-### Use Case

-Word2Vec can be applied in various natural language processing tasks, such as:

-- **Semantic Analysis**: Understanding the meanings of words based on their context.
-- **Text Classification**: Representing words as vectors for use in classification algorithms.
-- **Recommendation Systems**: Finding similar items based on textual data.

-By converting words into numerical vectors, Word2Vec enables machine learning models to analyze and understand textual data more effectively.

-## BERT (Bidirectional Encoder Representations from Transformers)

-**BERT** is a state-of-the-art transformer-based model developed by Google for natural language processing (NLP) tasks.
-Unlike traditional models that process text in a unidirectional manner (left-to-right or right-to-left), BERT uses a bidirectional approach, allowing it to consider the full context of a word by looking at the words that come before and after it in a sentence.
-This results in a deeper understanding of language nuances and relationships.

-### How It Works

-BERT is pre-trained on vast amounts of text using two primary tasks:

-1. **Masked Language Model (MLM)**: During training, some words in the input are masked (replaced with a special token).
-The model learns to predict these masked words based on their context.
-For example, in the sentence "The cat sat on the [MASK]," the model would learn to predict "mat."

-2. **Next Sentence Prediction (NSP)**: This task helps the model understand the relationship between sentences.
-Given two sentences, BERT learns to predict whether the second sentence follows the first in the text.

-### Example

-Suppose we have the following sentences:

-- Sentence 1: "The cat sat on the mat."
-- Sentence 2: "It was very comfortable."

-Using BERT, we can generate context-aware embeddings for each token in a sentence.
-For instance, the word "cat" might be represented as:
-- `cat`: `[0.23, -0.67, 0.91, ...]`

-The vector representation captures not just the meaning of "cat," but also its context within the sentence.

-### Use Case

-BERT can be applied in various natural language processing tasks, such as:

-- **Text Classification**: Categorizing documents based on their content.
-- **Question Answering**: Providing answers to questions based on context.
-- **Named Entity Recognition (NER)**: Identifying and classifying entities in text.

-By leveraging its bidirectional context and powerful embeddings, BERT enables significant advancements in understanding and processing human language.

 # Architecture
 ## RNNs